wcx21/Social-Tasks-in-Sandbox-Simulation/README.md

 2. We suggest installing Selenium for effectively run the code effectively on headless servers.
 We use Chrome driver, though others may also work.
 3. Some of our data are zipped in [base_0209.zip](environment%2Ffrontend_server%2Fstorage%2Fbase_0209.zip) and [base_1124.zip](environment%2Ffrontend_server%2Fstorage%2Fbase_1124.zip), unzip them if you want to run our designed tasks at [task_0905](environment%2Fdata%2Ftask_0905).

-**Note: We made some modification on the code of generative agents, the behaviors of some code may be different from the original version.**
+**Note: We made some modifications on the code of generative agents, the behaviors of some code may be different from the original version.**

 ## Run simulation with social tasks
 The entrance is [reverie_with_task.py](reverie%2Fbackend_server%2Freverie_with_task.py).
 By default, we enable the tdp module.
 It can be disabled by using '--naive'.